Lipoedema Management

 To obtain a diagnosis please visit your GP and contact a Lymphoedema therapist in your area.
 Lymphoedema NZ

-Treatment plan for lipoedema at the Lymph Clinic will include ~
+Treatment plan for lipoedema includes ~

-• Manual lymphatic drainage (MLD) with a maintenance treatment plan.
+- Manual lymphatic drainage (MLD) with a maintenance treatment plan.
 Regular massage can be helpful in breaking up fibrotic areas where connective tissue begins to harden.
 MLD can reduce pain and increase mobility.

-• Compression therapy - measuring, prescription fitting and ordering of made to measure (in most cases) of a suitable compression garment in flat knit.
+- Compression therapy - measuring, prescription fitting and ordering of made to measure (in most cases), of a suitable compression garment in flat knit.

-• De-congestive exercises and advise on suitable exercise.
+- De-congestive exercises and advise on suitable exercise.

-• Breathing exercises and Skin care advise
+- Breathing exercises and skin care advise

-• Nutrition/Diet advise - current research on low carbohydrate/moderate protein/high fat (LCHF) has shown promise for weight and symptom management plus Ketogenic Way of Eating Proving Successful for Lipedema
+- Nutrition advise - current research on low carbohydrate/moderate protein/high fat (LCHF) has shown promise for weight and symptom management plus Ketogenic Way of Eating Proving Successful for Lipedema

 ~ If diagnosis is lipo-lymphoedema then a reduction phase with compression bandaging will be recommended initially to decrease the size of the limb.
 Please see Lymphoedema Management